AnyBlok/anyblok-book/en/03_blok/README.md

 For our project we assume that:

-* Each rooms are located with one address.
+* Each room are located with one address.
 * An university may have multiple addresses and each building will be represented with a different address.
-* For each address, we need to be able to store access information to get into the building as they sometime use code for restricted laboratories, require a key to open the main door, etc...
+* For each address, we need to be able to store access information to get into the building as they require sometimes a code for restricted laboratories, a key to open the main door, etc...
 * A room is specified by:
     * name: the room name or room number
     * address: the address linked to the room
-    * capacity: how many people can be sit behind a desk
+    * capacity: quantity of people who can sit behind a desk

 In this section, we will create a Python API using multiple bloks with the following requirements:

-* We should track the last change date on a room
+* We should track the date on wich a room have been modified
 * We should be able to count the number of rooms
     * per address
     * per university